GUIDE TO COMPLETING GARDA VETTING AND FOREIGN POLICE CLEARANCE

 Step 4: The National Vetting Bureau processes the application and forwards a Vetting Disclosure to the relevant organisation*.

-Step 5: The relevant organisation* views the Vetting Disclosure and notifies the vetting subject.
+Step 5: The relevant organisation* views the Vetting Disclosure and notifies the line manager.

 *The Relevant Organisation is the University of Limerick.
 The University's affiliate organisations shall carry out the Proof of Identity checks on their vetting subjects and retain copies of all proof of identity documents.